Was this Partial Lunar Eclipse visible in Washington DC?

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: Much of Europe, South/West Asia, Africa, Much of North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Europe, South/West Asia, West in Australia, Africa, North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.

 Eclipse Map and Animation